 Cost and Payment Options

-The cost for the procedure starts from $6,000 to $12,000.
+The cost for the procedure starts from $6,000.
 The procedural costs depend on the number of hair grafts.
 To discuss financing and payment options, speak to our consultants.